Chile declares state of emergency as blackout plunges country into darkness

 The Ministry of the Interior also said it was deploying armed forces across the country – which stretches 4,300km (more than 2,600 miles) along the southern Pacific coast – to maintain order.

+Early on Wednesday, Chile’s power operator said most of the country’s electrical demand was back online, with “90 percent of consumption” restored.

-CEN Executive Director Ernesto Huber said the body had “activated several power stations, mainly hydroelectric stations” to try and meet demand in the meantime.
+Ernesto Huber, executive director of Chile’s National Electricity Coordinator, said earlier that the body had “activated several power stations, mainly hydroelectric stations” to try and meet demand.

 Streetlights in Santiago went dark and sirens blared on Tuesday, as the capital’s metro – which transports millions of passengers a day – was closed and passengers evacuated, the Reuters news agency reported.